 and NeuLion and another tie-up between Yahoo and Stack.

-and syndication of content across both NeuLion’s online sports network and Gannett Co.’s own range of college sports platforms, including USA Today Sports, the Amway Coaches Poll for
+joint production and syndication of content across both NeuLion’s online sports network and Gannett Co.’s own range of college sports platforms, including USA Today Sports, the Amway

-unique sports fans per month, through channels including team Web sites, local newspapers and TV, and mobile apps.
-The partnership will kick off with the 2013 NCAA Men's Basketball Tournament.
+over 50 million unique sports fans per month, through channels including team Web sites, local newspapers and TV, and mobile apps.
+The partnership will kick off with the 2013 NCAA Men's Basketball